 Major Types of Arthritis

+Rheumatoid Arthritis- This form of arthritis is equally painful and destructive.
 Rheumatoid arthritis causes inflammation of the joint tissues, leading to pain, weakness, low red blood cell count (anemia), and loss of appetite.